ojarsbuddy/bbo/bbo directing messages.md

 Surveillance robot reports you offline to BBO.

+4 partners offline or inactive on BBO.
+Where is your partner now?

+The near miss crew are just logging on now.

+Players cutting it close to the start time: BBO does not seat your pair if one of you is offline or one of you is online but inactive on BBO or one of you has insufficient BBO funds.

 Hail, Hail, the Gang's All Here

 And they're off!

+## after the start

 Have a Nice Tournament!!